 Snap out of it!
 There is no such thing as a perfect diet.

 As much as I endorse eating earth-grown, whole foods, there’s nothing wrong with indulging every once in a while.
 Actually, eating supposed bad foods on occasion may provide considerable psychological benefits, making your nutrition protocol more sustainable (and your life more enjoyable).

 Labeling foods as unhealthy or off-limits will inevitably lead to uncontrollable binge episodes further down the line.
 You have the “disinhibition effect” to thank for that (Westenhoefer et al 1999).
 To make matters worse, your weight-loss and long-term health will suffer if you stress over your foods excessively (Epel, 2009).

 Don’t try to fight it.
 This is a war you cannot win.

 This is not an invitation to crash your local buffet restaurant in hopes of avoiding the aforementioned dieting pitfalls.
 Nevertheless, I want you to loosen up a bit.
 Let go of the “bad food vs. good food” idea.
 Embrace the fact that you can actually eat the foods you like and still be in fantastic shape.

 If you enjoy eating exclusively clean foods, more power to you.
 I’m not going to tell you to start munching on processed crap.
-But don’t think you can out-smart the laws of thermodynamics by following a certain diet or eating a certain way.
+But don’t think you can out-smart physics by following a certain diet or eating a certain way.

 Track your nutrition and break your fat-loss plateaus

 Calories decide whether the number on your scale goes up or down.
 There are no fat-burning or weight-gaining foods (still not convinced?
 Read this).

 How much food can you eat without gaining or losing weight?
 Use the formula I provide to calculate your personal maintenance calories.
 Once you have established your base energy intake, subtract 15-25% of calories to create a deficit and lose weight.
 Going lower than that will greatly limit food quantity and compromise hormonal balance, making it unnecessarily difficult to stay on track.

 Calculating your maintenance (base) calories: